nikivanov/watney/README.md

 </p>

 <h1>
-<a href="https://i.imgur.com/vydmPej.gifv" target="_blank">Video</a>
+<a href="https://i.imgur.com/pWdW8e0.gifv" target="_blank">Demo Video</a>
 </h1>

 Watney is a low-cost Raspberry Pi-enabled rover made of readily available parts.
-At the heart of it is Raspberry Pi Zero W powered by a small phone battery bank.
-Two motors and a controller provide direct drive to rear wheels and an RPi camera is mounted in the front.
-Very little to no soldering required.
-The driving library is written in Python.

-Besides the components listed above, some breadboard jumper wires and M3 screws, the rest of the components are 3D-printable.
+It has a Python and a REST APIs.
+Watney is all-wheel drive, with each side powered by a geared motor.
+Because of that, it turns like a tank by spinning each side in opposite directions.
+It drives best on smooth surfaces, like hardwood, linoleum and tile.
+For carpeted surfaces, Watney can do "soft turns", by spinning one side forward and the other alternating backwards and forwards.

-The software part of Watney provides webcam-on-wheels functionality.
-The camera feed is low-latency HD and you control the rover from your browser.
-The HD camera feed is provided using the excellent [rpi-webrtc-streamer](https://github.com/kclyu/rpi-webrtc-streamer).
+The software part of Watney makes it a webcam on wheels.
+The camera feed is low-latency HD and rover control is accessible via a browser.

+The HD camera feed is provided by [rpi-webrtc-streamer](https://github.com/kclyu/rpi-webrtc-streamer).

+Upon startup, Watney will detect if it's connected to a Wi-Fi hotspot.
+If not, it will host its own hotspot "Watney4".
+Once you connect to the hotspot, you can control it directly by going to http://192.168.4.1:5000, or connect it to a Wi-Fi hotspot by going to http://192.168.4.1.
+For advanced Wi-Fi setup, you can ssh to 192.168.4.1 (default credentials pi / watney4) and edit wpa_supplicant.conf directly.

+Wi-Fi configuration is provided by [Raspberry Pi Turnkey](https://github.com/schollz/raspberry-pi-turnkey)

 Components